The Lindsay Post

 The Lindsay Post was a newspaper in Lindsay, Ontario, Canada, that was established as The Canadian Post in 1857 in Beaverton before being moved to Lindsay in 1861.
-When it ceased publishing in 2013, it was a twice-weekly, broadsheet community newspaper that was part of Sun Media and Quebecor, Canada's largest newspaper publisher.
+Before it ceased publishing in 2013, it was a twice-weekly, broadsheet community newspaper that was part of Sun Media and Quebecor, Canada's largest newspaper publisher.

 At the time of its closing, The Lindsay Post had a subscription-based paper on Tuesdays and a Friday edition that was delivered to homes free across the City of Kawartha Lakes.
 The publisher was Darren Murphy.
 Gerry Drage was the advertising manager and Jason Bain was the managing editor.

-The paper changed its name from The Daily Post to The Lindsay Post in May 2007 to reflect its change from publishing Monday to Friday to Tuesdays and Fridays.
+The paper changed its name from The Daily Post to The Lindsay Post in May 2007, to reflect its change from publishing Monday to Friday to Tuesdays and Fridays.
 In July 2008, it began publishing on Thursdays instead of Fridays.
 In April 2009, it switched back to Fridays when its printing moved from Peterborough to a new state-of-the-art press in Toronto that gives the paper full colour.

 For 100 years, the newspaper operated at 15 William Street South, a historic building where the Freemasons once leased the third floor.
 In May 2007, the paper moved a short distance away to 17 William Street South.

 Sister papers in the Sun Media chain in the region included The Peterborough Examiner, Orillia Packet & Times, Minden Times and Haliburton Echo.